taolson/Admiran/doc/Language.md

 declare a type specification for the definition `x`, which is type `int`, and a value of `x`, which is `42`.

-The Hindley-Milner type system allows user-defined type aliases and data types that can use parametric polymorphism.
+The Hindley-Milner type system allows user-defined type synonyms and data types that can use parametric polymorphism.
 For example a user-defined tree data type which can be built from values of any type can be written as:

     tree * ::= Leaf | Node * (tree *) (tree *)